Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "survivor"/"hurt" - 2
 			"Slow Hit Mode"				"0"

+			// The Mutant Tank prevents survivors from walking up inclines (ramps, stairs, etc.) while slowed down.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Slow Incline"				"1"

 			// The distance between a survivor and the Mutant Tank needed to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.